Undergraduate Academic Policies

 Course Withdrawal

-Students who wish to withdraw from a course after the last date for program changes (i.e., after the Add-Drop period) indicated in the Academic Calendar, must complete a course withdrawal form.
+Students who wish to withdraw from a course after the last date for program changes (i.e., after the Add-Drop period) indicated in the Academic Calendar, must submit a course withdrawal form.
 Students who officially withdraw from a course will receive a grade of “W” (Withdrawal) that does not affect the GPA.
-The Academic Calendar indicates the deadline for submitting withdrawal documentation.

 Withdrawal from the College